MBA Degree and Career FAQs

 What is the Average Salary?

-According to one industry survey, the expected starting salary for new MBA graduates in the U.S. is approximately $100,000. ** Meanwhile, the actual median starting salary for graduates from full-time programs is estimated at $110,000. * It is important to note that this data does not represent the salary of graduates from part-time, distance learning, or other alternative programs.
+According to one industry survey, the expected starting salary for new MBA graduates in the U.S. is approximately $110,000.** Meanwhile, the actual median total compensation for graduates of full-time programs is estimated to be $75,513 (for entry-level positions).* It is important to note that this data does not represent the salary of graduates from part-time, distance learning, or other alternative programs.

 Further to this, any statistical information on MBA salary expectations should be taken as a general guideline since there are many factors that can impact your post-degree earning potential, including: